-Eligible participants are required to record a 2 to 5-minute short video in order to apply for the Science Slam.
+Eligible participants are required to record a 3-minute short video in order to apply for the Science Slam.

 All videos must be uploaded via YouTube, Vimeo or similar platforms and the link to the video has to be integrated at the end of the short paper.

 The content of the video must convince our judges why your research should be selected for the finals.

 Authors must agree that the video might be presented on the FEPSAC homepage and/or at the Congress.
 Videos will always be credited to the author.

 Applicants must submit a regular abstract for the Congress and must then submit an application for the Award in the appropriate section.
 (Therefore, candidates will submit their work in two different sections of the abstract submission platform).

 Topics should be relevant to the themes of topics/themes of the Congress.

 Applicants should be the first author in the submission.

 Selected candidates are expected to attend the Award Ceremony (scheduled during the Congress Closing Ceremony on Friday, 19 July 2019).